mikevalstar/mikevalstar_com3/src/posts/2015-03-13-initial-post.md

     name: Mike Valstar
     email: mikevalstar@gmail.com
 short: >
-    I've gotten in the habbit of re-working my website every year or so due to it not having one or more features.
-The features I want to show are generally to highlight both my skill as a web developer and to make the website robust enough to write any type of page/tutorial/video/other.
+    <p>I've gotten in the habbit of re-working my website every year or so due to it
+    not having one or more features.
+The features I want to show are generally to highlight both my skill as a web developer and to make the website robust enough to write any type of page/tutorial/video/other.</p>
 ---

 I've gotten in the habbit of re-working my website every year or so due to it